ImagineerNL/ComfyUI-Nvidia-Docker/README.md

 From `run_off/custom_nodes`. you will be able to see the list of custom nodes that were installed in the old container and can decided to reinstall them from the manager.

 Once you are confident that you have migrated content from the old container's folders, you can delete the `run_off` and `basedir_off` folders.

+### 6.4.3.
+Compatibility Warning: Frontend version ... is outdated

+Some users have reported a warkaround for the issue if it appears:

+> update [the] frontend with the the command comfyui shows you when you start the container with an old frontend.
+You find the command in the container protocol.
+In my case the command is `/comfy/mnt/venv/bin/python3 -m pip install -r /comfy/mnt/ComfyUI/requirements.txt`
+> You can now start your container command line and just copy and paste this command.
+The frontend will be updaded and after a container restart you will have the new frontend.

+For more details, see [this thread on the Unraid forum](https://forums.unraid.net/topic/172874-support-comfyui-nvidia-docker/page/5/#findComment-1588490).

 # 7. Changelog